yujieTao/Cryptocurrency_TraditionalAssets_Correlation_Analysis/README.md

 Project description
 ------------
 We adopt the data science project structure recommended by Cookiecutter.
-The project is developed using R and Docker, with data being retrieved through APIs, enabling automated updates for data, visualizations, reports, and the Shiny App.
-Large data files are managed using Git LFS, and there are plans to transition to a cloud-based database system in the future.
+The project is developed using python and Docker, with data being retrieved through APIs, enabling automated updates for data, visualizations, reports, and the Shiny App.

 The update of the data, plots and report can be done running the following commands: